solana-labs/solana-web3.js/packages/codecs-data-structures/README.md

 ## Bytes codec

-The `getBytesCodec` function returns a `Codec<Uint8Array>` meaning it coverts `Uint8Arrays` to and from… `Uint8Arrays`!
+The `getBytesCodec` function returns a `Codec<Uint8Array>` meaning it converts `Uint8Arrays` to and from… `Uint8Arrays`!
 Whilst this might seem a bit useless, it can be useful when composed into other codecs.
 For example, you could use it in a struct codec to say that a particular field should be left unserialised.

 ```ts
 const bytes = getBytesCodec().encode(new Uint8Array([42])); // 0x2a